United States Homeland Security Council: History

 The Homeland Security Council (HSC) is an entity within the Executive Office of the President and was created by on October 29, 2001, and subsequently expanded on by Homeland Security Presidential Directive 1.
 It served as the successor to the Office of Homeland Security, established on September 20, 2001, immediately after the September 11 attacks.
 Congress subsequently codified the HSC in the Homeland Security Act of 2002, charging it with advising the president on homeland security matters.

 On February 23, 2009, the Obama administration released Presidential Study Directive 1.
-This memorandum ordered a 60-day inter-agency review of the White House homeland security and counter-terrorism structure.
+This memorandum ordered a sixty-day interagency review of the White House homeland security and counterterrorism structure.
 The review recommended that the president merge the staff supporting the Homeland Security Council with the staff supporting the National Security Council.
-On May 26, 2009, Barack Obama signed the recommendation to merge the Homeland Security Council and National Security Council staffs into one National Security Staff.
-On February 10, 2014, President Obama renamed the National Security Staff the National Security Council (NSC) staff.
+On May 26, 2009, Barack Obama signed the recommendation to merge the Homeland Security Council and National Security Council staffs into one national security staff.
+On February 10, 2014, President Obama renamed the national security staff the National Security Council (NSC) staff.

 Policymakers and observers have debated whether the HSC staff should remain an independent entity within the White House or merged with the NSC staff.
 The HSC and NSC continue to exist by statute as independent councils of leadership advising the president.